Being told you can’t go with Daddy is tough at 9am on a Friday morning.

 It’s tough on the three year old who cries and cries, and tough on the Mum who is left to try and make things better.

-- Thin strips are easy for small, fast snips, without any frustration.
+- Thin strips are easy for small, fast snips, without any frustration and perfect for beginners.

 - Small squares with very basic lines drawn on them give him a challenge to cut following the line if he would like to, but are still small enough to be easily manipulated while he cuts.